syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 </scheduler:SfScheduler>
 {% endhighlight %}
 {% highlight c# %}
-// Creating an instance for schedule appointment collection. var scheduleAppointmentCollection = new ScheduleAppointmentCollection();
+// Creating an instance for the schedule appointment collection. var scheduleAppointmentCollection = new ScheduleAppointmentCollection();
-//Adding schedule appointment in the schedule appointment collection. scheduleAppointmentCollection.Add(new ScheduleAppointment {
+//Adding the schedule appointment in the schedule appointment collection. scheduleAppointmentCollection.Add(new ScheduleAppointment {
     StartTime = DateTime.Now.Date.AddHours(10),